WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 The moth cannot survive for long in captivity, however.
 Those who wish to make regular use of its abilities must either carefully recreate its natural habitat -- as is often done by the Jinyu of Pandaria -- or only seek them out where they already are.

 An ashwing moth kept in captivity sheds light for 1d8 days, after which the light fades as it goes dormant.

-> This would be a good place for some Ashwing Moth art

 \columnbreak